38 Wentworth Road

 A highly qualified teacher, I have more than 25 years of yoga practice and experience.

-I was fortunate to first meet my teacher and mentor Sri O.P Tiwari, the head of the Kaivalyadhama Institute, 15 years ago, who has guided me on my path and, I am fortunate to say, still continues to do so.
-I am also lucky to receive much wisdom, encapsulated through the teachings of Kaivalyadhama, from his son and successor, Sudhir Tiwari.
+I was fortunate to first meet my teacher and mentor, yoga and pranayama master Sri O.P Tiwari, the head of the Kaivalyadhama Institute, 20 years ago, who has guided me on my path and, I am fortunate to say, still continues to do so.

-I originally qualified with the British Wheel, through Simon Low’s teacher training (Triyoga, London).
-Since then, I continue to follow a journey inspired by Kaivalyadhama Yoga, which includes traditional practice, yoga therapy training and philosophy, using the original yoga texts (Patanjali’s Yoga Sutras, Gherada Samitha, Hatha Pradipika and the Bhagavad Gita) alongside modern scientific research into the medical benefits of the practices.
+I originally qualified with the British Wheel, through Simon Lowe’s teacher training (Triyoga, London).
+Since then, I continue to follow a journey inspired by my teacher and the teachings of Kaivalyadhama , which includes traditional practice, yoga therapy training and philosophy, using the original yoga texts (Patanjali’s Yoga Sutras, Gherada Samitha, Hatha Pradipika and the Bhagavad Gita) alongside modern scientific research into the medical benefits of the practices.
 I have completed the Kaivalyadhama teacher training, and pranayama training certification.
+For over a decade I have studied with Dr Ananda Balayogi, benefitting from his wisdom as a distinguished yogi, medical doctor, visionary yoga therapist and inspirational guide.
+Head of Gitananda Ashram in Pondicherry of CYTER.
+The Centre for Yoga Therapy, Education and Research and other national and international bodies promoting Yoga and Yoga therapy worldwide, he bridges the 'gap' between modern science, traditional yoga, spirituality and modern living in the here and now.

-Many other great yoga teachers who I have studied with have inspired me including Tias Little, Donna Farhi and Fausto Dorelli.
+Many other great yoga teachers who I have studied with have inspired me including Tias Little and Donna Farhi.
 I certified in pregnancy, postnatal and baby yoga with Franciose Barbira Freedman of Birthlight and Uma Dinsmore-Tuli of Womb Yoga.
-I also greatly enjoyed and pass on the insights my trainings with Sarah Powers in yin yoga, Mukunda Stiles in structural yoga therapy, and Dr Ananda Balayogi, yogi, medical doctor and head of Gitananda Ashram in Pondicherry, in yoga and yoga therapy – have brought me.
+I also greatly enjoy and pass on the insights my trainings with Sarah Powers in yin yoga, and Mukunda Stiles in structural yoga therapy, – have brought me.

 I am grateful to all my teachers for their wisdom and knowledge.